bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-Specifies the maximum gradient of the terrain below the vehicle when it is using range finder as a height reference
+Specifies the maximum gradient of the terrain below the vehicle assumed when it is fusing range finder or optical flow to estimate terrain height.

 - Range: 0 0.2